 A Deeper Data Dive

-VantageScore Solutions, which is owned by the three major credit bureaus (Experian, Equifax and Transunion), says it was able to improve predictability in the new model by including finer details in the data that is used to make up a score.
-For example, the scoring model doesn’t simply look at whether or not a student loan payment was made on time, but it can factor in how many days in advance of the payment due date that the payment was actually made.
-In the case of mortgages, payment patterns for different types of loans are treated differently.
+VantageScore Solutions, which is owned by the three major credit bureaus (Experian, Equifax and TransUnion), says it was able to improve predictability in the new model by including finer details in the data that is used to make up a score.
+For example, in the case of mortgages, payment patterns for different types of loans are treated differently.
 A 30-year fixed mortgage is not the same as an adjustable-rate mortgage or a home equity line of credit.
-VantageScore says this approach to the data is central to the model and it’s what allows for the exclusion of paid collection accounts.
+VantageScore Solutions says this approach to the data is central to the model and it’s what allows for the exclusion of paid collection accounts.

 [Related Article: FICO vs. VantageScore: 5 Differences You Should Understand]

 VantageScore Solutions says it constructed the model using the anonymous credit data of 45 million Americans, (15 million files were supplied by each of the major credit bureaus), and examined the credit data in those files across two separate two-year time frames (2009 – 2011 and 2010 – 2012).